 Skip to content

-The Remote area essential services program provides essential repairs and maintenance services to remote Indigenous communities in Western Australia (WA).
+The Remote Area Essential Services Program provides essential repairs and maintenance services to remote Aboriginal communities in Western Australia (WA).

 The program covers the Kimberley, Pilbara, Murchison, Goldfields and Central Desert regions of WA.